calroc/Thun/docs/Replacing.rst

 For now, there is no way to define new functions from within the Joy language.
 All functions (and the interpreter) all accept and return a dictionary parameter (in addition to the stack and expression) so that we can implement e.g. a function that adds new functions to the dictionary.
-However, there's no function that does that.
+However, there’s no function that does that.
 Adding a new function to the dictionary is a meta-interpreter action, you have to do it in Python, not Joy.